What Should Be in an Agreement

 - intend to give up those claims to the extent required to give effect to the contract

-Family property agreements that do not meet these requirements can still be considered by the court but the court will determine how much weight to give the agreement based on the circumstances.
+Family property agreements that do not meet these requirements can still be considered by the court.
+However, the court may decide to give it less weight based on the circumstances.